racenis/tram-sdk/README.md

 	- Add shear test
 	- Maybe rename camera? camera is extension and in render:: there is view
 	- Allow uploading of custom shaders
+- Make the engine work without any files
+	- That means that it will run just fine without any files on the disk

 #### For very later versions
 - Vertex animation